Capital World Group

 IMG 7273

-Capital World Group, one of the leading women’s clothing manufacturers in Vietnam, welcomes sourcing teams to visit its Kiara Garments facility in Nam Dinh.
+Capital World Group, one of the leading women’s clothing manufacturers in Vietnam, welcomes sourcing teams to visit its Kiara Garments facility in Ninh Binh.
 As a trusted Vietnam garment manufacturer, Capital World Group serves global apparel brands that value transparency and certified production.
 A factory visit offers direct assurance that our manufacturing processes meet international standards.

 Textile and garment industry in Vietnam